 "Personal Branding" is the process of building a personal reputation and making yourself more visible to clients and employers.

 We are all unique.
 We all have a story, experiences, skill sets and perceptions that make and mould us into who we are.
-For those individuals who choose to market their professional endeavours under their own name, there are a lot of things to consider.
-Most notably reputation, credibility and authenticity – all are intertwined yet stand as brand pillars on their own.
+For those individuals who choose to market their professional endeavours under their name, there are many things to consider.
+Most notably, reputation, credibility, and authenticity are intertwined yet stand as brand pillars on their own.

 Consistency is the key to credibility.
 You must walk the walk and talk the talk.
-Following through.
+Follow through with action.
 Show up.
-Make sure the quality of your personal brand matches your offering.
+Make sure the quality of your brand matches your offering.
 Authenticity is often felt, not read or seen.

 People know genuine when they see it.
-Pay attention to the way you tell it and engage with them.
+Please pay attention to the way you tell it and engage with them.

 Do you speak from a place of knowing or wanting?
-That is an important point of human interaction which indicated authenticity.
-Experience brings knowing, desperation brings wanting.
+That is an essential point of human interaction which indicates authenticity.
+Experience brings learning, and desperation brings wanting.

 Differentiating yourself from others in a sea of professionals can seem daunting.
-Personal branding is defined as leaving a positive and lasting impression of your identity on those you come in contact with.
+Personal branding leaves a positive and lasting impression of your identity on those you meet.

 Know Your Market

-Last but not least - follow your gut instincts when it comes to the launch and evolution of your personal brand.
-Like many entrepreneurs you can not hide behind a company brand.
-The mistakes you make in your business will be tied to you personally and while this does not mean cosmic disaster, it does require being extra cautious to ensure your business activities are always in alignment with your personal and professional values.
+Last but not least - follow your gut instincts when it comes to the launch and evolution of your brand.
+Like many entrepreneurs, you can not hide behind a company brand.
+The mistakes you make in your business will be tied to you personally.
+While this does not mean cosmic disaster, it does require being extra cautious to ensure your business activities are always in alignment with your personal and professional values.